 Rapid growth has enabled the company to build its capacity to recycle up to 50,000 tonnes of used coffee grounds each year, which has significantly reduced the amount that ends up in landfill.
 By engaging in extensive research, bio-bean now plans to expand its range of advanced carbon-neutral biofuels and biochemicals for commercial use.

-The displays are flexible in more ways than one; ultra-thin, plastic panels can be seamlessly retro-fitted to existing surfaces, or integrated within materials such as glass during manufacture.
-They can also be tailored to display company logos or other custom imagery, and change between these at the flick of a switch.
+These ultra-thin, plastic panels can also be seamlessly retro-fitted to existing surfaces, or integrated within materials such as glass during manufacture.

 Chris was awarded a 2017 Enterprise Fellowship to spin out his business, continue testing and upscale the manufacturing process.

-For many, musical expression can be frustrated by an inability to play an instrument.
-As CEO of the startup Vochlea Music (VM), innovator George Wright is hoping to change that by developing an audio engine with the capacity to understand vocally produced sounds and turn these into live instrumentation.
+As CEO of the start-up Vochlea Music (VM), innovator George Wright has developed an audio engine that can understand vocally produced sounds, and uses these to control live instrumentation.

-George was awarded a 2017 Enterprise Fellowship supported by the Royal Commission for the Exhibition of 1851 to further develop VM and support his work to bring technologies powered by it to market.
+George was awarded a 2017 RAEng 1851 Royal Commission Enterprise Fellowship to further develop Vochlea and support his work in bringing technologies powered by it to market.

 The product’s adaptability makes it a powerful addition anywhere that art, design and engineering intersect.
-It was recently launched online and has sparked interest from users in a diverse range of industries, from computer-generated imagery (CGI) to furniture design.
+Launched online in 2017, Gravity Sketch has a customer broad base including the automotive industry, computer-generated imagery and furniture design.

 “Not only has the Enterprise Hub opened me up to new professional networks, it has also helped me to readily access knowledge that is accelerating our efforts to bring our innovation to market."